qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

 Aside from normal qooxdoo libraries like contributions there may be times when you want to include a third-party %{JS} library in your application that just comes as a (potentially minified) *.js* file.
 (This could e.g. be a graphics or charting library.)
 There are basically two ways to integrate such a library into your application:

 -   Using the third-party library like a resource of your app.
--   Wrapping the third-party code in an own %{qooxdoo} library.
+-   Wrapping the third-party code in an own qooxdoo library.

 Here is how each of them works.

 Using the third-party library like a resource of your application
 -----------------------------------------------------------------

 Let's assume you found this wonderful %{JS} library for charting, called *PonyCharts*.
 It is available as minified *ponycharts.js* download from the project's web site.
-It exposes an API for creating and manipulating charts, and you want ot use such charts as part of your %{qooxdoo} application.
-This means calling into the library's API from your %{qooxdoo} code, which in turn means the library has to be loaded ahead of your code in the browser.
+It exposes an API for creating and manipulating charts, and you want ot use such charts as part of your qooxdoo application.
+This means calling into the library's API from your qooxdoo code, which in turn means the library has to be loaded ahead of your code in the browser.

 1. As a first step, copy the *.js* file into your app's resource tree, e.g. as

         source/resource/ponycharts/ponycharts.js

 2. Then, make sure your new resource is used by your application code.
-The main consequence of this is that the *.js* file will be copied over to the build tree of your application, and is being made known to %{qooxdoo}'s ResourceManager.
+The main consequence of this is that the *.js* file will be copied over to the build tree of your application, and is being made known to qooxdoo's ResourceManager.
 You achieve that by adding an <*@asset>\* hint to the main class of your application or library.

         /**
          * This is the main class of your custom application "foo".